The Lizzie Bennet Diaries

 Ashley Clements as Lizzie Bennet and Daniel Vincent Gordh as William Darcy in a scene from The Lizzie Bennet Diaries.

 One of the key design decisions was to have characters create social media content well before their first appearances on screen.
 For the entire first month of the show, audiences only saw four characters on video and social: Lizzie, Jane, Lydia, and Charlotte.
 But unbeknownst to them, Darcy, Bing Lee and Caroline were also on Twitter, posting to and for each other.
 When those characters entered the main story, audiences found an entire month worth of narrative that had been hiding in plain sight.
 This made the storyworld suddenly feel bigger, and it was a technique we repeated throughout the run of the series.
 One character, Gigi Darcy, posted consistent social content for eleven months before finally appearing on screen.
-This created a sense that the story was unfolding in real time, and could potentially go anywhere.
+This amplified the story's verisimilitude, and created the feeling that it could go anywhere.

 A composite screenshot of character social media profiles including Mr. Rick Collins on LinkedIn, TheGWickham on OKCupid, Lizzie Bennet's Tumblr, Gigi Darcy's playlist, Lizzie Bennet's Facebook page, and character Twitter exchanges, illustrating the transmedia world of the series.